TMorville/tmorville.github.io/_finprojects/coin-game.md

 ![png]({{ site.url }}{{ site.baseurl }}/assets/images/SimpleCoinGame_12_1.png)

-The graph supports our theoretical analysis: The empirical mean seems to asymptote to the large-N limit mean, which grows exponentially towards infinity.
+The graph supports our theoretical analysis: The empirical mean seems to asymptote to the theoretical mean - which grows exponentially towards infinity (recall that y-scale is in logs).

-The conclusion is simple: Since this process has a positive expectation it will simply grow exponentially towards infinity, which means that you (or anyone rational) should be willing to pay _any_ ticket price $$P$ for playing this gamble.
+The conclusion is simple: Since this process has a positive expectation it will grow exponentially towards infinity, which means that you (or anyone rational) should be willing to pay _any_ ticket price for playing this game.

-Sounds too good to be true?
-Well, thats because it is too good to be true.
-To understand why, we must first consider the _time-perspective_.

 ---

 ### The time-perspective

-To convince ourselves about this, lets plot one 'person' $$N=1$$ playing the game for $$T=10000$$ trials and contrast this to the theoretical mean.
+Before you go off and buy your ticket, let's plot just one 'person' ($$N=1$$) playing the game for a long time ($$T=10000$$) and contrast this to the theoretical mean.

 ```python